The Philadelphia Home Rule Charter states:

 Integrated Planning and Zoning Process

-PCPC will use Philadelphia2035 as a tool to guide the implementation of zoning map revisions using the city’s new zoning code , and educate and empower citizens to play an active role in this process through its education and outreach arm, the Citizens Planning Institute.
-These three components – the plan, the code, and public engagement – make up the Integrated Planning and Zoning Process.
+PCPC will use Philadelphia2035 as a guide for working with City Council to identify and enact zoning map revisions using the city’s new zoning code , and educate and empower citizens to play an active role in this process through its education and outreach arm, the Citizens Planning Institute.
+These three components – planning, zoning, and public engagement – make up the Integrated Planning and Zoning Process.

 Where We Are in the Process